 Proposed Increase Of KTM Shuttle Tebrau Frequency To 30 Minutes

-The KTM Shuttle Tebrau train is a highly-popular yet infrequent train service* between Singapore and Malaysia, with high-demand tickets selling out nowadays within 15 seconds after opening for sale at 8.30am 30 days before departure.
+The KTM Shuttle Tebrau train is a highly-popular yet infrequent train service* between Singapore and Malaysia, with high-demand tickets selling out nowadays within 1 minute after opening for sale up to 8 months before departure.

 Passengers are so willing to pay for the KTM Shuttle Tebrau train despite the high fare price of up to RM32 (S$10) for a return ticket, higher than the disputed proposed one-way RTS fare of RM15 which was claimed to be “too high”.
 Despite the high demand and high fare, the Shuttle Tebrau is only able to keep to a minimum of 75 minutes frequency for a bi-directional service due to existing constraints, resulting in many people being unable to purchase a ticket despite being willing to pay the high fare.